dy/piezo/README.md

 * _Low-level_: no fancy features beyond math and buffers.
 * _Static/Linear memory_: no garbage to collect, static-size heap.
 * _Readability_: produced WASM must be readable.
--->
+* _Normalized_: there's no smart or inconsistent parsing: everything is done via unary, binary, nary operators -->

 <!--